 I’ve holidayed in Bocas del Toro, arguably the best of Panama’s Caribbean, spending time there that I struggle to call anything other than magical.
 This part of the country is separated from the rest, so remains unique, with a character all its own.

-When I saw that our Panama Letter editors put out an issue on Bocas del Toro earlier this month, I couldn’t help but drop what I was doing to flip through the issue and take a vicarious vacation…
+When our Panama Letter editors put out an issue on Bocas del Toro recently, I couldn’t help but drop what I was doing to flip through the feature article and take a vicarious vacation…

 Today, I’d like to share some of our team’s Bocas insights with you.